John Patrick Molloy

 John Patrick Molloy (March 13, 1873 - March 16, 1948) was a Canadian veterinarian and politician.
+He was a member of Parliament (MP) for the riding of Provencher in the House of Commons of Canada from 1908 until 1921.
+Molloy was later appointed to the Senate of Canada, representing Manitoba from 1925 until 1948.

+Early life and education

 Born in Arthur, Ontario of Irish Canadian parentage, Molloy was educated in the public and secondary schools of Ontario.
 He later attended the Ontario Veterinary College where he graduated in 1902.
 He spent the following year doing post graduate studies at the McKillip Veterinary College in Chicago where he received a M.D.V. degree.
 He returned to Canada settling in Morris, Manitoba where he established a practice.

+Political career

 He ran as a candidate for the Legislative Assembly of Manitoba in the 1907 election but was defeated.
 He was elected to the House of Commons of Canada for the electoral district of Provencher in the 1908 federal election.
 A Liberal, he was re-elected in 1911 and 1917.
 He was defeated in 1921 and was summoned to the Senate of Canada on the advice of William Lyon Mackenzie King in 1925 representing the senatorial division of Provencher, Manitoba.
 He served until his death in 1948.